ehazlett/interlock/docs/examples/nginx-swarm-machine/README.md

 `docker-compose scale app=4`

-You should now be able to put a host entry for `agent1` to `test.local` and access via your browser.
+You should now be able to put a host entry for the node the `nginx` container is running on (use `docker ps` to find the node) to `test.local` and access via your browser.